Vistula–Bug offensive: Battle

 On the night of July 24, the Russian 3rd Army did not go on the offensive: the order of the commander was transferred to the corps too late.
 The Guards Corps was generally not able to advance without preparation.
 The attacks of the 24th Army Corps were repelled by the Germans by 1 a.m., and the 9th Army Corps withdrew to their previous positions.
-If the fighting subsided in the sectors of the 4th and 3rd armies, then the 13th army had to repel the onslaught of the Bug German army, especially at the junction of fronts.
-On July 23-24, attempts were made to go on the offensive with the forces of the 2nd Caucasian and 31st Army Corps, but the superiority of the enemy in heavy artillery led to the exhaustion of the forces of the Russian troops.
-However, on the night of July 25, the Beskid Corps attacked the trenches of the 5th Caucasian Corps, and the 24th Reserve - of the 29th Army Corps.
+If the fighting subsided in the sectors of the 4th and 3rd Armies, then the 13th Army had to repel the onslaught of the Army of the Bug, especially at the junction of fronts.
+On July 23–24, attempts were made to go on the offensive with the forces of the 2nd Caucasian and 31st Army Corps, but the superiority of the enemy in heavy artillery led to the exhaustion of the forces of the Russian troops.
+However, on the night of July 25, the Beskid Corps attacked the trenches of the 5th Caucasian Corps, and the 24th Reserve Division of the 29th Army Corps.
 After a stubborn battle, the Russian divisions retreated to the north, but in the evening they launched counterattacks and partially recaptured their positions.
 At the same time, under the onslaught of the Beskid Corps, the 2nd Caucasian Corps retreated.
 After another conflict with L. Lesh, the commander of the Guards Corps V. Bezobrazov was "released for treatment."

 During July 26, the 13th Army tried to turn the tide of the struggle on the outskirts of the Bug west of Volodymyr-Volynskyi.
-The onslaught of the Central Powers's troops continued on July 27-28, but was almost everywhere repulsed, only the 2nd and 5th Caucasian corps were pushed back.
+The onslaught of the Central Powers's troops continued on July 27–28, but was almost everywhere repulsed, only the 2nd and 5th Caucasian Corps were pushed back.
 On the front of the 3rd Army continued.
-By the evening of July 26, the 6th Austro-Hungarian and Beskid German corps pushed back the 3rd Caucasian and 14th Army Corps.
+By the evening of July 26, the Austro-Hungarian XI and German Beskid Corps pushed back the 3rd Caucasian and 14th Army Corps.
 Attempts to counterattack until the morning of July 27 led to an advance of 600 steps towards the enemy, well entrenched in the captured positions.
 In two days, 2,000 Russian and 427 German soldiers were taken prisoner.
 The situation escalated in the sector of the 8th Army of the Southwestern Front.
-The 2nd Austro-Hungarian army of the cavalry general E. von Böhm-Ermolli went on the offensive on July 25 and crossed the Bug the next day.
-Having received the 4th Finnish Rifle Division from the reserve.
-A. Brusilov organized counterattacks with the forces of the 8th, 12th, 17th and 28th army corps.
-During July 26-28, it was possible to localize the advance of the Austro-Hungarians.
+The Austro-Hungarian 2nd Army of Cavalry General E. von Böhm-Ermolli went on the offensive on July 25 and crossed the Bug the next day.
+Having received the 4th Finnish Rifle Division from the reserve, A. Brusilov organised counterattacks with the forces of the 8th, 12th, 17th and 28th Army Corps.
+During July 26–28, it was possible to localise the advance of the Austro-Hungarians.
 However, the heavy losses suffered in the battles affected the combat capabilities of the 8th Army: it was not possible to liquidate the enemy bridgeheads on the Bug River.